 At later visits, and at least once yearly, information regarding patients' perceived disease activity (including pain and functional status) is collected from patients via touch screens.
-Measures like swollen and tender joint counts, C-reactive protein, current treatment, treatment effectiveness, and adverse drug reactions (ADRs), if any, are registered by the treating physician as part of routine care.
+Measures like swollen and tender joint counts, CRP, current treatment, treatment effectiveness, and adverse drug reactions (ADRs), if any, are registered by the treating physician as part of routine care.